Skip to content

 Section Requirement Applicable Controls Level

-248.30(a)(3)–(4) Reg S-P 2023 amendments — mandatory incident response program and 72-hour vendor notification; covered institutions must notify service providers of unauthorized access to customer information within 72 hours of detection, including Copilot-related NPI incidents (staggered compliance: large entities June 2025, small entities December 2025 — both now in effect) Control 3.10 (Privacy and Reg S-P), Control 4.8 (Incident Response) Reg
+248.30(a)(3)–(4) Reg S-P amendments — mandatory incident response program and service provider notification requirement; the amended rule requires covered institutions to adopt policies requiring service providers to notify the institution within 72 hours of becoming aware of unauthorized access to customer information, including Copilot-related NPI incidents Control 3.10 (SEC Reg S-P), Control 4.9 (Incident Reporting) Reg

 SEC Regulation Best Interest (Reg BI)